Baccalaureate Honors (BHP)

 BHP 499 Baccalaureate Honors Thesis 3 Credits

 Students completing the Baccalaureate Honors Program undertake a capstone project, which may be research-based and/or creative.
 Minimum 3 credits in total, which may be completed in fall or spring of senior year or distributed across both semesters.
-For details, see BHP Web site: http://www.rider.edu/15478_6437.htm.
+For details, see the BHP web page: https://www.rider.edu/academics/additional-programs/honors-programs/baccalaureate/planning-thesis.